OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/28 December 2019.md

 - Jeanne De Salzmann's concept of the **First Initiation** aligned with Paul's process of spiritual awakening.
 - Encouragement to continue the Work as "there is more work to do!"
-- **Rejuvenation and healing** seen as necessary for continuing the esoteric path.

 ---